 Once inside, the appeal is obvious.
 While Oga’s isn’t an exact replica of Mos Eisley, it certainly feels similar to the iconic Star Wars bar.
 That in and of itself is most of the appeal here and enough for some people to go without thinking twice about the drinks or snacks.
 There’s loud music being played that sounds distinctly Star Wars.
 Strange creatures sit behind the bar and the architecture is incredibly similar to what we’ve seen on the big screen.

 The bar offers a mix of standing tables and booths to sit at.
 I imagine you can request one if you’re willing to wait a little longer but we weren’t given an option and ended up at a booth.
 The booths sit about eight people and, unless you have a big group, you’ll likely be sat with some strangers.
-I’m usually pretty shy but I enjoyed this aspect.
-Our table was a nice mix bewilderment at the prices and excitement at the environment.
+This isn’t the case post-reopening but we expect it to get back to that soon.
+I’m usually pretty shy but I enjoyed this aspect of sitting next to strangers.
+Our table was a nice mix of bewilderment at the prices and excitement at the environment.
 It was fun to hear where everyone was from and listen to the different conversations taking place.

 The one downside in terms of the seating in Oga’s is that none of the people at the tables are aliens, bounty hunters or some other species.
 That’s kind of a joke but also is a negative from the experience, relative to what we’ve seen from the movies.
 With an already limited capacity it’s easy to understand why there aren’t bounty hunter characters taking up seats or audio-animatronic aliens enjoying the atmosphere.
 But it does hinder Oga’s from taking the next step and being one of the best theme park experiences out there.